nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

   Default output format [None]: json
 ```

-- Verify that you can see your cluster listed, when authenticated
+- Verify that you can see your cluster listed when authenticated

 ```bash
 aws eks list-clusters